xuan07t2/english_technical_vocabulary/README.md

 ​causing you to feel annoyed and impatient because you cannot do or achieve what you want It's frustrating to have to wait so long.

+hands-on adjective
+ /ˌhændz ˈɒn/
+ /ˌhændz ˈɑːn/
+[usually before noun]
+​doing something rather than just talking about it hands-on computer training

+whether conjunction
+ OPAL W
+ /ˈweðə(r)/
+ /ˈweðər/
+​  used to show that something is true in either of two cases You are entitled to a free gift whether you accept our offer of insurance or not.

+established adjective
+ /ɪˈstæblɪʃt/
+ /ɪˈstæblɪʃt/
+[only before noun]
+​respected or given official status because it has existed or been used for a long time They are an established company with a good reputation.

+recurrent adjective
+ /rɪˈkʌrənt/
+ /rɪˈkɜːrənt/
+​that happens again and again
+recurrent infections

+towards preposition

+ /təˈwɔːdz/
+ /tɔːrdz/
+(also toward  /təˈwɔːd/  /tɔːrd/ especially in North American English) ​  in the direction of somebody/something
+They were heading towards the German border.

+distinguish verb
+ OPAL WOPAL S
+ /dɪˈstɪŋɡwɪʃ/
+ /dɪˈstɪŋɡwɪʃ/
+Verb Forms
+​ [intransitive, transitive] to recognize the difference between two people or things SYNONYM differentiate distinguish between A and B At what age are children able to distinguish between right and wrong?

+suspend verb
+ /səˈspend/
+ /səˈspend/
+Verb Forms
+​ [often passive] (formal) to hang something from something else be suspended from something A lamp was suspended from the ceiling.

+accelerate verb
+ /əkˈseləreɪt/
+ /əkˈseləreɪt/
+Verb Forms
+​ [intransitive, transitive] to happen faster or earlier; to make something happen faster or earlier Inflation continues to accelerate.

+right away/off
+​immediately; without delay
+I want it sent right away.
+I told him right off what I thought of him.

+towards preposition
+ /təˈwɔːdz/
+ /tɔːrdz/
+(also toward  /təˈwɔːd/  /tɔːrd/ especially in North American English) ​  getting closer to achieving something
+This is a first step towards political union.

+secure adjective
+ /sɪˈkjʊə(r)/
+ /sɪˈkjʊr/
+certain/safe
+​  likely to continue or be successful for a long time SYNONYM safe a secure job/income

+subject verb
+OPAL W
+ /səbˈdʒekt/
+ /səbˈdʒekt/
+(formal)
+Verb Forms
+Phrasal Verbs
+​subject something (to something) to bring a country or group of people under your control, especially by using force The Roman Empire subjected most of Europe to its rule.

+trade-off noun
+ /ˈtreɪd ɒf/
+ /ˈtreɪd ɔːf/
+​trade-off (between something and something) the act of balancing two things that are opposed to each other a trade-off between increased production and a reduction in quality

+principal noun
+ /ˈprɪnsəpl/
+ /ˈprɪnsəpl/
+a person that you are representing, especially in business or law The shareholders are principals and the managers are agents.

+identity noun
+ OPAL WOPAL S
+ /aɪˈdentəti/
+ /aɪˈdentəti/
+(plural identities)
+​  [countable, uncountable]
+(abbreviation ID)
+who or what somebody/something is
+The police are trying to discover the identity of the killer.